 Anterior Cervical Discectomy and Fusion

 This procedure is indicated in herniated nucleus pulposus (herniated disc), stenosis (spondylosis), trauma (fractures), instability, tumor, myelopathy and cervical radiculopathy.
+Following most of these procedures, patients notice an improvement in nerve pain.
+ACDF also provides the best opportunity to improve strength or coordination in the setting of preoperative nerve damage (radiculopathy) or spinal cord damage (myelopathy).

 The wound is closed with absorbable sutures and Dermabond (skin glue).
 Thus, no sutures or staples need to be removed postoperatively.
 The surgeon may or may not recommend that the patient wear a rigid collar for several weeks postoperatively.